jkb-lab/pyologger/docs/source/intro.rst

 Limitations
 ***********

-- **Sensor-Specific Processing:** While ``pyologger`` includes several general-purpose tools for biologging data, some processing functions are tailored for specific sensor types (e.g., depth, accelerometry) and may require adaptation for other sensors or data types.
+- **Sensor-Specific Processing:** While ``pyologger`` includes several general-purpose tools for biologging data, some processing functions are tailored for specific signal types (e.g., depth, accelerometry) and may require adaptation for other signals or data types.

 - **Data Format Dependencies:** The package currently supports specific file formats and data structures commonly used in biologging studies.
 Users working with non-standard formats may need to develop custom readers or converters.